Sure, an omnipotent superhero is cool.

 Wrong!

-Because it is better fun, more exciting, and more satisfying to actively solve problems, rather than to sit tight and pretty, waiting around to be rescued.
+Because it is better fun, more exciting, and more satisfying to solve problems, rather than to sit tight and pretty, waiting around to be rescued.

-Did you ever feel like that?
+Did you ever feel like this?

 It's undoubtedly one of the hardest tasks in writing to create a seemingly unsolvable conundrum and provide a solution without waving the proverbial magic wand too frantically.

-Superheroes make good characters, but they need to keep their vulnerability, weakness and believability.
+Superheroes make good characters, but they need to keep their vulnerability, weakness, and believability.

 Kryptonite anyone?